 “The impediment to action advances action.
 What stands in the way becomes the way.“ – Marcus Aurelius

 If you’re familiar with Marcus’ writing, you’ll know that perception is everything.

-Marcus became one of Ancient Rome’s most revered leaders thanks to his ability to turn obstacles into opportunities.
+Marcus became one of Ancient Rome’s most revered leaders.
+His success was mostly thanks to his ability to turn obstacles into opportunities.

 Every hindrance became a chance to adapt.
-Every setback provided a valuable lesson.
-And every mistake became a call to improvement.
+Setback provided valuable lessons.
+And finally, every mistake became a call to improvement.